garazdawi/otp/HOWTO/DEVELOPMENT.md

-This is of course not always possible, for instance if it only fails on Windows and you do not have access to a Windows machine, but it may the worth it as the leadtime for re-running a test is roughly 30 minutes.
-See the other sections of this guide for details on how to build and run tests locally.
+This is of course not always possible, for instance if it only fails on Windows and you do not have access to a Windows machine, but it may the worth it as the leadtime of re-running a test is roughly 30 minutes.
+See the [other sections of this guide](#developing-erlang-otp) for details on how to build and run tests locally.

 If testcases fail when running Github Actions, it is best to start by inspecting the logs of the test runs.
 The logs are attached to the finished run as